venantius/yagni/README.md

 No matter how it happens, sooner or later an application is going to end up with unused code.
 It's time to call Yagni, the exterminator.

-Yagni works by identifying all of the interned vars in the namespaces findable within your `:source-paths`, and then walking the forms of those vars.
+Yagni works by identifying all of the interned vars and declared Java classes in the namespaces findable within your `:source-paths`, and then walking the forms of those vars and declarations.

-As it walks the forms, it builds a graph of references to other vars.
-It then searches the graph from a set of entrypoints (by default your project's `:main` method), and emits warnings for any vars that it couldn't find in the graph's search.
+As it walks the forms, it builds a graph of references to other vars and declarations.
+It then searches the graph from a set of entrypoints (by default your project's `:main` method), and emits warnings for anything that it couldn't find in the graph's search.

 ## Installation